CALCRIM No. 520. First or Second Degree Murder With Malice Aforethought (Pen. Code, § 187)

 should also give the “substantial factor” instruction and definition in the second

-[243 Cal.Rptr.
+Cal.Rptr.
 54].)
-If there is an issue regarding a superseding or intervening
+If there is an issue regarding a superseding or intervening cause, give

-cause, give the appropriate portion of CALCRIM No. 620, Causation: Special
+the appropriate portion of CALCRIM No. 620, Causation: Special Issues.

-based on his or her failure to perform a legal duty, the court may give the
+on his or her failure to perform a legal duty, the court may give element 1B.

-owing duty> has a legal duty to.”
-Review the Bench Notes to CALCRIM No. 582,
+Review the Bench Notes to CALCRIM No. 582, Involuntary Manslaughter: Failure

-Involuntary Manslaughter: Failure to Perform Legal Duty—Murder Not Charged.
+to Perform Legal Duty - Murder Not Charged.

 If the defendant is charged with first degree murder, give this instruction and

 CALCRIM No. 521, First Degree Murder.
 If the defendant is charged with second

 degree murder, no other instruction need be given.

 If the defendant is also charged with first degree felony murder, instruct on that